lsevans/consul-cluster/README.md

 ##### Optional variables for running server in AWS:
 - $CONSUL_CLUSTER_REGION: Used with autodiscovery in AWS, this is which region to check for other consul nodes.
   Defaults to image's current region
+- $CONSUL_CLUSTER_TAG_KEY: What tag key to look for to find other consul nodes to connect to "Defaults to `component`"
-- $CONSUL_CLUSTER_TAG: What tag to look for other consul nodes with.
+- $CONSUL_CLUSTER_TAG_VALUE: What tag value to look for other consul nodes with.
 Defaults to find nodes with `"component: consul-server"`

 #### The scripts:
   * lib/tag_addresses.py